 Article Manager

-Article Manager is the Salesforce surface that Knowledge authors and managers use to find, edit, archive, restore, and report on Knowledge Articles across their entire lifecycle.
+Article Manager is the Salesforce surface that Knowledge authors and managers use to find, create, edit, publish, archive, restore, and delete Knowledge articles across their full lifecycle.

 Definition